Gankare/portfolio/SpellSlingers/README.md

 ![Bookpile script](/SpellSlingers/Code/Bookpile_Script.png)
 </details>

-This is how the book piles look when there are two players, if there are more players the piles heights differ more
+If there are more players the piles heights differ accordingly, this is how the book piles look when there are two players:
 <table>
   <tr>
     <td><img src="/SpellSlingers/Images/IngameTo_ScoreMenu.gif" /></td>